titusdecali/dripdotdesign/_drafts/reviewing-the-supply-single-edge-razor-2-0.md

 ### Your grandfather did it the right way

-Your skin can't bear the friction of multiple blades scraping your face.
+Your skin can't bear the friction created by a multiple blades razor scraping your face each time you shave.

-When Patrick and Jennifer, realized this, they decided to launch the company Supply to assist men to start their day right with the help of a single blade razor.
+When Patrick and Jennifer, realized this, they took massive action and launched Supply to assist men to start their day the right way with the help of a single blade razor.

 Supply didn't reinvent the wheel.
-Patrick and Jennifer upgraded took an existing and working grooming tool, by redesigning it and using the best materials available.
+Patrick and Jennifer upgraded took an existing and working grooming tool, by redesigning it and using the best materials available to build it.

 > The single blade razor your grandfather used is the right way a man should shave his face.